MAT 21B (Calculus) Winter 2012, C01-C02 (CRN 40108-9)

 Thursday meeting (times vary for each Section) is a discussion session, lead by your TA, and devoted to homework and further elaboration on lecture material.
 Attendance of discussion sessions is mandatory (in the sense that you are responsible for the material covered there; your presence will not be verified).

 If you have any problem at all that requires special accomodation, please let me know well in advance!
-In particular, the Student Disability Center asked me to post this message:

 Various class materials, including exams (with solutions) from the last time I taught this course are available on the materials page.
 However, material presented in the lectures will be the basis for the exams.

 Homework will be assigned every Friday, and will be due on the following Friday.
 You are strongly encouraged to carefully do every assigned problem on your own, although the homework will not be collected.
 Any homework problem may occur on an exam, perhaps in a slightly changed form.
-Together with the homework, I will assign discussion problems, which will include old exam problems, additional examples etc. A selection of these will be discussed in the discussion sessions.
+Together with the homework, I will assign discussion problems, which will include old exam problems, additional examples etc. A selection of these will be covered in the discussion sessions.

 Use of books, notes, calculators, or anything else but pencil and paper, will not be allowed on any exam.